 What is buprenorphine?

-- Some people feel more 'clear-headed' with buprenorphine than with methadone.
+- They feel more 'clear-headed' with buprenorphine than with methadone.

 - Buprenorphine is possibly safer if taken in overdose than methadone.